Tracy Busbridge Counselling

 I am an Integrative Registered BACP Accredited Counsellor and adhere to the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy.
-I have 20 years counselling experience working with both individual adults, couples and young people in a variety of settings.
+I have 20 years counselling experience working with adults and couples in a variety of settings.

-I have worked as a counsellor in a young people’s project and in schools (for Hampshire County Youth Service) and for Queen Mary’s College.
-I have also worked as a counsellor for a work based counselling service for employees (Hampshire County Council); a generalist adult counselling service (Basingstoke Counselling Service); and am currently in private practice.
+I have worked as a counsellor for a work based counselling service for employees (Hampshire County Council); a generalist adult counselling service (Basingstoke Counselling Service); and am currently in private practice.

 I have also been involved in training for many years and have taught counselling and psychotherapy at The University of Southampton and at Basingstoke Counselling Service.